andytyler/gethtml/README.md

 If the initial attempt fails, Waterfall-Fetch seamlessly transitions to more **robust methods**, ensuring you ultimately receive the HTML from the target URL.

-There are 2 built in strategy sets
+There are 3 built in strategy sets

 1. **Cheap Set**: Optimized for cost-effectiveness and speed
    - Axios
    - Node-fetch
-   - Puppeteer (as a last resort)

 2. **JS Set**: Designed for JavaScript-heavy websites (slower, but more accurate)
    - Puppeteer (with stealth mode)

-   - Axios (as a fallback)
-   - Node-fetch (as a final attempt)
+3. **Proxy Set**: Uses ZenRows residential proxies for sites that block datacenter IPs
+   - ZenRows Proxy (Axios with residential proxy)
+   - ZenRows Puppeteer (Stealth Puppeteer with residential proxy)

 Each set is tailored to specific use cases, allowing you to choose the most appropriate strategy for your scraping needs.